streamsets/datacollector-oss/BUILD.md

 `git clone http://github.com/streamsets/datacollector-plugin-api`

-- And install each of these to maven cache
+- And install each of these to your local maven repository

 `mvn clean install -DskipTests`

 Follow these instructions to build the Data Collector :

-- Get the latest code from github
+- Get the latest code from Github

 `git clone http://github.com/streamsets/datacollector`